benjamincrozat/content/posts/laravel-11.md

 ### Dropped support for PHP 8.1

-When Laravel 11 is released, PHP 8.2 will be established, and PHP 8.3 will also be stable.
-With support for the last two major versions of PHP, Laravel can move forward and abandon 8.1.
+PHP 8.2 is established and PHP 8.3 is now the latest version of PHP.
+Laravel can now move forward and abandon 8.1.

 But remember: your Laravel apps don't need to be updated to the latest and greatest as soon as they're released.